MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-aurora-offline.md

 ---
-title: "Tutorial: Migrate offline from Amazon Aurora using the migration service with the Azure portal and Azure CLI"
+title: "Migrate offline from Amazon Aurora using the migration service"
-description: "Learn to migrate offline seamlessly from Amazon Aurora to Azure Database for PostgreSQL using the new migration service in Azure, simplifying the transition while ensuring data integrity and efficient deployment."
+description: Learn how to migrate offline seamlessly from Amazon Aurora to Azure Database for PostgreSQL by using the new migration service in Azure.
+Simplify the migration while ensuring data integrity and efficient deployment."
 author: apduvuri
 ms.author: adityaduvuri
 ms.reviewer: maghan